 Best for consolidating medical debt

-- Consolidating medical debt and other bills
+- Consolidating medical debt and other account balances onto one card

 How to choose the best card to pay for medical expenses